 International Astronomical Search Collaboration

-The International Astronomical Search Collaboration (IASC) is a partnership between universities in Texas, United States with international astronomical observatories and educational institutes and the Austrian amateur astronomer and software developer Herbert Raab.
-The initiative aims to make astronomical observational data available to school pupils and students around the world in order to search for previously undiscovered asteroids and is headed by Dr. J. Patrick Miller of Hardin Simmons University in Abilene, Texas.
+The International Astronomical Search Collaboration (IASC) is a partnership between universities in Texas, United States with international astronomical observatories and educational institutes and Austrian amateur astronomer and software developer Herbert Raab.
+The initiative aims to make astronomical observational data available to high school students around the world in order to search for previously undiscovered asteroids and is led by Dr. J. Patrick Miller of Hardin Simmons University in Abilene, Texas.

 The Haus der Astronomie coordinates and supervises groups of German-speaking students taking part in the IASC asteroid search programs and provides accompanying German-language materials.